DavidkodiCS/Trippy-Mako/Trippy-Mako/research/turnResearch_Kreidler.md

 - Client can install or refresh a permission using either a CreatePermission request or a ChannelBind request.
 - Within the context of an allocation.
 Adding/Expiring in one allocation doesn't affect others.
 - **I don't think we really have to worry about Permissions too much right away.**
+- *The TURN server will only forward traffic to its client from peers that match an existing permission.* (might be important)

+## 5 General Behavior

+- TURN is an extension to STUN

+## 6 Allocations

+## 7 Creating an Allocation

+## 7.1 Sending an Allocate Request

+Assume this is a function
+Parameters: Client transport address, Client port, server transport address, server port, transport protocol?

+1. Choose host transport address (Client): Allow OS to choose unused port.
+2. Choose a transport protocol: RECOMMENDED to pick UDP since that is what most TURN servers use but see 3.1 to use other protocols.
+We will want our information to be encrypted across the line so we will need to work around any issues here.
+Our implementation of authentication must comply with TURN/STUN but still be effective.
+3. Client picks a server transport address (TURN server public IP) For now we can just assume the user will know the address and input it in using our CLI tool.
+4. Include REQUESTED-TRANSPORT attribute (for now always assume UDP.
+This is not the transport protocol specified in the 5-tuple)
+5.